1978–79 Toronto Maple Leafs season

 The 1978–79 Toronto Maple Leafs season was the 62nd season of the Toronto NHL franchise, 52nd as the Maple Leafs.
-The Leafs placed third in the Adams Division to make the playoffs where the Leafs won their first round series against the Atlanta Flames, only to lose in the second series to the Montreal Canadiens.
-Until 2021, this would mark the last time the Maple Leafs and Canadiens would play each other in the postseason.
+The Leafs placed third in the Adams Division to make the playoffs for the sixth consecutive year, where they won their first round series against the Atlanta Flames, only to lose in their second round series to the eventual Stanley Cup champion Montreal Canadiens.
+The Maple Leafs and Canadiens would not play each other in the postseason again until the 2021 season.